Tremors (2019 film)

-Tremors (Temblores) is a Guatemalan-French drama film, directed by Jayro Bustamante and released in 2019.
-The film stars Juan Pablo Olyslager as Pablo, a religious man who is coping with the aftermath of having come out as gay after having spent many years married to a woman and fathering children.
+Tremors (Temblores) is a 2019 Guatemalan-French drama film written and directed by Jayro Bustamante.
+It stars Juan Pablo Olyslager as Pablo, a religious man in conversion therapy who is coping with the aftermath of having come out as gay after having spent many years married to a woman and fathering children.

 The film premiered in the Panorama program at the 69th Berlin International Film Festival.
 It was subsequently screened at the 2019 San Sebastián International Film Festival, where it won the Sebastiane Latino Award for best Latin American LGBTQ-themed film.

 Background actors: Gerson Estrada (Cassandra) and Carmelita Guerra.